Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding

-where $H_s$ and $W_s$ denote the spatial dimensions for image features, and $D_s$ the spatial feature depth.
+\authorrunning{A. Shaker et al.} { $^{1}$Mohamed Bin Zayed University of Artificial Intelligence \quad \\ $^{2}$Monash University \quad $^{3}$Linköping University\ where $H_s$ and $W_s$ denote the spatial dimensions for image features, and $D_s$ the spatial feature depth.
 Then, we apply attention‐based frame scoring (Section~\ref{sec:frame_scoring}) to select the top‐$K$ key-frames, which are passed to the VideoMamba encoder-M to encode the temporal features.
 This yields

 where $H_t$ and $W_t$ represent spatial dimensions for the video features, and $D_t$ is the temporal feature depth.